 In the remainder of this article, we first review relevant research on remittance behavior and the connection with Ubuntu.
 Next, we outline our data collection and analysis methods.
-We then describe three tensions that African migrants negotiated in our study - allegiance, acculturation, and scaling-back - enabling them to decide their remittance behavior.
-We conclude by discussing some implications for future research related to the dynamic tensions characterizing remittance behavior, the role of socio-cultural norms of migrants' home and host countries and shaping policy on remittances.
+We then describe three tensions that African migrants negotiated in our study-allegiance, acculturation, and scaling-back-enabling them to decide their remittance behavior.
+We conclude by discussing some implications for future research related to the dynamic tensions characterizing remittance behavior, the role of sociocultural norms of migrants' home and host countries and shaping policy on remittances.

-2. Theoretical Background
+Theoretical Background

-2.1 Remittance Behavior and Ubuntu: Altruism vs Self-Interest
+Remittance Behavior and Ubuntu: Altruism Versus Self-Interest

-Migrant remittance behavior, the decision to send money home, is primarily the result of workers migrating abroad and has since become a substantial portion of the direct transfers made by Sub-Saharan African migrants to their home countries (Kpodar et al., 2023; Möllers et al., 2015), mainly for the purpose of supporting extended family members (Freund and Spatafora, 2008).
-In this regard, remittance frequently forms part of an implicit family agreement aimed at enhancing the family's financial and social status (Mishra et al., 2022; Stark and Lucas, 1988; Mahmud, 2021).
-These agreements are usually embedded within existing social relationships (Mangoma and Wilson-Prangley, 2019).
-Researchers have explored a range of possible determinants of remittance behavior, such as 'Migrant Characteristics' and 'Household Characteristics' (Funkhouser, 1995), or more specific categories such as 'Individual Characteristics and Financial Capacity to Remit,' 'Motivation to Migrate,' 'Family Obligations,' and 'Investments in Country of Destination' (Agarwal and Horowitz, 2002; Foster and Rosenzweig, 2001; Ilahi and Jafarey, 1999; Menjívar et al., 1998).
-Remittance behavior is also fostered through individual decision-making processes and family dynamics contexts (Lianos and Pseiridis, 2014).
+Migrant remittance behavior, the decision to send money home, is primarily the result of workers migrating abroad and has since become a substantial portion of the direct transfers made by Sub-Saharan African migrants to their home countries (Möllers et al. 2015; Kpodar et al. 2023), mainly for the purpose of supporting extended family members (Freund and Spatafora, 2008).
+In this regard, remittance frequently forms part of an implicit family agreement aimed at enhancing the family's financial and social status (Stark and Lucas, 1988; Mahmud 2021; Mishra, Kondratjeva, and Shively 2022).
+These agreements are usually embedded within existing social relationships (Mangoma and Wilson-Prangley 2019).
+Researchers have explored a range of possible determinants of remittance behavior, such as "Migrant Characteristics" and "Household Characteristics" (Funkhouser 1995), or more specific categories such as "Individual Characteristics and Financial Capacity to Remit," "Motivation to Migrate," "Family Obligations," and "Investments in Country of Destination" (Menjivar et al. 1998; Ilahi and Jafarey 1999; Foster and Rosenzweig 2001; Agarwal and Horowitz 2002).
+Remittance behavior is also fostered through individual decision-making processes and family dynamics contexts (Lianos and Pseiridis 2014).

-Researchers have also examined the motives for remittances, such as self-interest, pure altruism, and enlightened self-interest (unofficial agreements with relatives back home) (Lucas and Stark, 1985; Rapoport and Docquier, 2006; Zewdu, 2021).
-On the one hand, studies that focus on the altruistic motive typically indicate that migrants frequently send money home to help their family members' consumption patterns (Ehwi, Maslova, and Asante, 2021; Frankel, 2011; International Monetary Fund (IMF), 2005; Song and Liang, 2019).
-On the other hand, studies that focus on self-interest or enlightened self-interest motives indicate that migrants send money home for investment purposes driven by aspirations for inheritance, selfacclamation, and business investment for future returns (Lartey, 2016; Nnyanzi, 2015).
+Researchers have also examined the motives for remittances, such as self-interest, pure altruism, and enlightened self-interest (unofficial agreements with relatives back home) (Lucas and Stark 1985; Rapoport and Docquier 2006; Zewdu 2021).
+On the one hand, studies that focus on the altruistic motive typically indicate that migrants frequently send money home to help their family members' consumption patterns (Ehwi, Maslova, and Asante 2021; Frankel 2011; International Monetary Fund (IMF), 2005; Song and Liang 2019).
+On the other hand, studies that focus on self-interest or enlightened self-interest motives indicate that migrants send money home for investment purposes driven by aspirations for inheritance, self-acclamation, and business investment for future returns (Lartey 2016; Nnyanzi 2016).